FastTrackOrg/FastTrack/docs/user/installation.md

 1. For Windows:
     -   Download the FastTrack [installer](https://fasttrack.sh/download/FastTrackInstaller.exe).
     -   Execute the installer and follow the provided instructions.
+    -   If FastTrack is complaining about missing DLL, go to the installation folder and execute the vc_redist.x64.exe executable.
 2. For Linux (all distributions) as AppImage:
     * Download the AppImage [file](https://fasttrack.sh/download/FastTrack-x86_64.AppImage).
     * Allow FastTrack.AppImage to be executed: